-We specialize in a variety of modalities focused on child development, family dynamics and emotional regulation to assess the individual needs of the child and their families and identify treatment options that best fit the child and their families.
-Many times, children’s behavior or emotional concerns are the result of external factors, and through assessment and evaluation, our clinicians work with the entire family unit to identify strengths to focus on, as well as teaching coping skills to reduce symptoms.
+The child psychiatrists at Clarity Clinic in Chicago specialize in a variety of methods focused on child development, family dynamics, and emotional regulation to assess the individual needs of the child and their families and identify treatment options that best fit them.
+Many times, children’s behavior or emotional concerns are the results of external factors, and through assessment and evaluation, our clinicians work with the entire family unit to identify strengths to focus on, as well as teaching coping skills to reduce symptoms.

-Children often have difficulty expressing themselves verbally, which can result in behavioral issues and negative thinking patterns.
-Play therapy provides children with the opportunity to express themselves through a language that is more recognizable to them -- play.
-With the aid of a play therapist, children can learn skills and tools to better understand and express their thoughts and emotions and can positively impact development.
-Play therapy has been seen as effective in children who suffer from a wide range of issues including:
+Children often have difficulty expressing themselves verbally, which can result in frustrations for the child.
+Play therapy provides children with the opportunity to express themselves through a language that is more recognizable to them — play.
+With the aid of a play therapist, children can learn skills and tools to better understand and express their thoughts and emotions which can positively impact development.
+Play therapy is a proven effective psychotherapy treatment method for children who suffer from a wide range of struggles including:

-Communication, resolving and processing trauma, exploring emotions and thoughts, problem solving, addressing grief and loss, and developmental issues.
+Communication, resolving and processing trauma, exploring emotions and thoughts, problem-solving, addressing grief and loss, and developmental concerns.

-Children may exhibit behavior or emotional struggles triggered by an identifiable stressor in his/her life.
-Adjustment issues may include:
+Children may exhibit behavior or emotional struggles triggered by an identifiable stressor in their life.
+Children may struggle with some of the following adjustments:

 - New sibling

 Utilizing play therapy, talk therapy, as well as other therapeutic interventions, we work with each child and their family to help them adjust and identify coping skills to support the child as they work through and process life’s difficulties.

 Clarity Clinic’s Chicago child psychiatrists also offer a wide variety of psychological, cognitive, and psychoeducational testing services for children, adolescents, and teens.